w3c/wai-media-guide/content/captions.md

 ### Transcribing Audio to Text

-For specific guidance on what to type up, see another page in this resource: [Transcribing Audio to Text](/WAI/media/av/transcribing/).
+For specific guidance on what to type up, see another page in this resource: [[Transcribing Audio to Text]](/media/av/transcribing/).

 ## Positioning and Styling Captions